 Additionally, Scarlet and Violet titles introduced the ‘Terastal’ phenomenon, much like the Dynamax or Mega-evolve forms of select Pokémon in the previous installments, but now ‘Terallized’ Pokémons shimmer wavering lights in their crystal form based on their ‘Tera type’.
 Some Pokémons with rare Tera type can be caught in multiplayer battle raids, and players can act at their own pace with waiting for other players.

 New Pokémons were also introduced like Fidough, a cute, puppy-like creature made of flour, Cetitan with horns that can freeze its surrounding, and the Paldean Wooper who is covered in poisonous film.
+And of course, three new starters: Sprigatito, Fuecoco, and Quaxly!
+See their stats below.

 The Pokémon Scarlet and Violet has a global release date on November 18th, 2022 on the Nintendo Switch.
-Pricing is yet to be announced.
-Stay tuned for our updates!